disruptiveplanets/AIME/code/sim/readme.md

 - Orbit is not sensitive to changes in integration time step, or the way that the integration time step is lengthened at the edges of the orbit
 - Neglecting torque and with nonzero initial angular momentum, the object spins at a constant rate
 - Neglecting torque, angular momentum is conserved
+- Neglecting torque, the object does not change orientation

 Not done
-- Neglecting torque, the object does not change orientation
+- The object rotates the proper number of times per second
 - Torque is not generated on a spherically symmetric object
+- Nutation is stable
 - Results are not sensitive to changes in integration time step, or the way that the integration time step is lengthened at the edges of the orbit
+- What is the best dt(r, omega) profile that leads to the most stable
+    - orbital path?
+    - rotational angular momentum conservation?
+    - orientation conservation in the case of no initial spin?

 ## Features
 Implemented